geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The monarch spoke, and call'd Maria fair,
-With each brave knight, to mount the radiant chair ; The Sylphs ascending cleave the heavy air.
+With each brave knight, to mount the radiant chair; The Sylphs ascending cleave the heavy air.